 MOD

-18 11.37.2 When a frequency assignment to a space station in the broadcasting-satellite service in a non-planned band is recorded in the Master Register, a note shall be entered in the remarks column indicating that such recording does not prejudge in any way the decisions to be included in the agreements and associated plans referred to in Resolution 507.
+18 11.37.2 When a frequency assignment to a space station in the broadcasting-satellite service in a non-planned band other than the 21.4-22 GHz band is recorded in the Master Register, a note shall be entered in the remarks column indicating that such recording does not prejudge in any way the decisions to be included in the agreements and associated plans referred to in Resolution 507.

 Reason: Following a decision by WRC-12, the status of BSS in the 21.4-22 GHz band should not be subject to modifications in the near future.
 Therefore, Resolution 507 (Rev.WRC-03) should not be applicable to the 21.4-22 GHz band.

+Editor’s Note: Specific action on Res.
+507 and Res.
+525 needs further discussion at the July meeting of WP 4A.

 MOD